Andalusi Arabic

-The Art to slightly learn the Arabic language (1506) by Pedro de Alcalá uses an innovative system for transcribing Andalusian Arabic that has been called "the first Western system of Arabic scientific transcription" by Federico Corriente.
+The Arte para ligeramente saber la lengua arauiga (1506) by Pedro de Alcalá uses an innovative system for transcribing Andalusian Arabic that has been called "the first Western system of Arabic scientific transcription" by Federico Corriente.

 Andalusi Arabic or Andalusian Arabic (اللهجة العربية الأندلسية) was a variety or varieties of Arabic (Note: Spanish Arabist and lexicographer Federico Corriente insisted on describing Andalusi Arabic as a "dialect bundle" in which "the common core was predominant and the local features, minimal."
-Within this dialect bundle, there were regional variations as well as higher and lower colloquial registers.) spoken mainly from the 8th to the 15th century in Al-Andalus, the regions of the Iberian Peninsula under the Muslim rule.
+Within this dialect bundle, there were regional variations as well as higher and lower colloquial registers.) spoken mainly from the 8th to the 15th century in Al-Andalus, the regions of the Iberian Peninsula under Muslim rule.

 Arabic spread gradually over the centuries of Muslim rule in Iberia, primarily through conversion to Islam, although it was also learned and spoken by Christians and Jews.
 Arabic became the language of administration and was the primary language of literature produced in al-Andalus; the Andalusi vernacular was distinct among medieval Arabic vernaculars in that it was used in poetry, in zajal and the kharjas of muwaššaḥāt.

 Arabic in al-Andalus existed largely in a situation of bilingualism with Andalusi Romance (known popularly as Mozarabic) until the 13th century.
 Arabic in Iberia was also characterized by diglossia: in addition to standard written Arabic, spoken varieties could be subdivided into an urban, educated idiolect and a register of the less-privileged masses.

 After the fall of Granada in 1492, the Catholic rulers suppressed the use of Arabic, persecuting its speakers, passing policies against its use (such as the Pragmática Sanción de 1567, which led directly to the Rebellion of the Alpujarras), and expelling the Moriscos in the early 17th century, after which Arabic became an extinct language in Iberia.
 An Andalusi variety of Arabic continued to be spoken to some degree in North Africa after the expulsion, and it was notably preserved in Andalusi classical music traditions in North Africa.
 Andalusi speakers influenced the speech of those Maghrebi communities into which they fled and assimilated.